zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "The way out is in."
+> "Best be yourself, imperial, plain, and true."
 >
-> — Thich Nhat Hanh
+> — Robert Browning
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch